probcomp/bayeslite/doc/bql.rst

 ``ANALYZE <name> [MODEL[S] <modelset>] [FOR <duration>] [CHECKPOINT <duration>] WAIT``

-   Perform metamodel-specific analysis of the specified models of the generator *name*.  *Modelset* is a comma-separated list of model numbers or hyphenated model number ranges.  *Duration* is either ``<n> SECOND[S]``, ``<n> MINUTE[S]``, or ``<n> ITERATION[S]``.
+   Perform metamodel-specific analysis of the specified models of the generator *name*, or of the default generator of the table named *name*.  *Modelset* is a comma-separated list of model numbers or hyphenated model number ranges.  *Duration* is either ``<n> SECOND[S]``, ``<n> MINUTE[S]``, or ``<n> ITERATION[S]``.

    The ``FOR`` duration specifies how long to perform analysis.
 The